survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 Instead of a string, you should receive an object `{ target: 'production' }` at configuration now.
 You could pass more key-value pairs, and they would go to the `env` object.
 It is important to note that if you set `--env foo` while setting `--env.target`, the string will override the object.

 W> Webpack 2 changed argument behavior compared to webpack 1.
 You are not allowed to pass custom parameters through the CLI anymore.
-Instead, it’s better to go through the `--env` mechanism if you need to do this.
+Instead, it's better to go through the `--env` mechanism if you need to do this.

 ## Accessing the Development Server from Network

 It is possible to customize host and port settings through the environment in the setup (i.e., `export PORT=3000` on Unix or `SET PORT=3000` on Windows).
 The default settings are enough on most platforms.

-To access your server, you’ll need to figure out the ip of your machine.
+To access your server, you'll need to figure out the ip of your machine.
 On Unix, this can be achieved using `ifconfig | grep inet`.
 On Windows, `ipconfig` can be utilized.
 An npm package, such as [node-ip](https://www.npmjs.com/package/node-ip) may come in handy as well.
 Especially on Windows, you may need to set your `HOST` to match your ip to make it accessible.

 ## Alternate Ways to Use *webpack-dev-server*

 You could have passed the WDS options through a terminal.
 I find it clearer to manage it within webpack configuration as that helps to keep *package.json* nice and tidy.
-It is also easier to understand what’s going on as you don’t need to dig out the answers from the webpack source.
+It is also easier to understand what's going on as you don't need to dig out the answers from the webpack source.

 Alternately, you could have set up an Express server and use a middleware.
 There are a couple of options: